 Once the excitement of registering for a great new gravel race has subsided, the reality sets in that you have committed to a major challenge.
-Most gravel races are 100-200 miles long, and with lower average speeds than road events, many riders need to be prepared for many long hours on the bike.
+Riders should prepare for long hours on the bike because most gravel races are 100-200 miles long, with lower average speeds than road events.
 Training for a gravel race shares a lot in common with training for road or endurance mountain bike events, but there are some unique differences you need to prepare for.
-While this article doesn’t include specific training plans (you can check some out here) here are some answers to big questions CTS Coaches get asked again and again when it comes to training for gravel racing.
+Here are some answers to big questions CTS Coaches get asked again and again when it comes to training for gravel racing.

 Long Range Training Schedule